 The third adjustment accounts for the differences between binary and decimal units.
 A thousand in decimal is 1,000, of course.
 A thousand in binary (a.k.a. kilo) is 1,024.
 To get to the billions, we have to cube these numbers.

-With Stata/MP, you can process up to 24.4 billion observations.
+With Stata/MP, you can process up to 24.4 billion observations on a computer with 1.5 TB of memory.
 Or more, if there are few enough variables.
 Or less, if there are more variables.